mantidproject/mantid/docs/source/algorithms/IndirectILLReductionFWS-v1.rst

 Output
 ------
-A GroupWorkspace that contains the results, one per each of energy value (including 0 for EFWS).
+A :ref:`WorkspaceGroup <WorkspaceGroup>` that contains as many workspaces as many distinct Doppler's energy values were present in input files list (including E=0 for EFWS).
-Each Workspace in the group will have the given observable as the x-axis, and scattering angle for each detector as y-axis.
+Each Workspace in the group will have the given observable as the x-axis and as many bins, as many files were given corresponding to the same energy.

-See Also
-########

--  :ref:`algm-IndirectILLReduction` for performing the actual energy transfer reduction for IN16B instrument.
+Y-axis will be detector angle, and the values would be the intensities integrated over the whole spectra (for EFWS) or over the two peaks
+(symmetric around each peak) at the beginning and the end of the spectra (for IFWS). ``BackgroundRun`` s and ``CalibrationRun`` s will be interpolated to the same observable values, as present in the (sample) ``Run`` .

 Workflow
 --------